maxnd/mxMarkEdit/README.md

 #### Version 1.2.13

-- In presentation mode, also the list of titles and todos is faded.
+- In presentation mode, also the list of titles and todos is faded, and spell checking is automatically disabled.
 - Minor graphic improvements.
 - Small bugs fixing.